awsdocs/aws-net-developer-guide/doc_source/UpdateSqsQueue.md

         if(args[i].StartsWith("-"))
         {
           var key = args[i++];
-          var value = string.Empty;
+          var value = key;

-          // Is there a value that goes with this option? if((i < args.Length) && (!args[i].StartsWith("-"))) value = args[i++];
+          // Check to see if there's a value that goes with this option? if((i < args.Length) && (!args[i].StartsWith("-"))) value = args[i++];
           parsedArgs.Add(key, value);
         }